MonoShiki/Cursed_words/README.md

 # Cursed_words
 My summer practice.
-Research about cursewords in Russian sigment of world wide net
+Binary classification of comments under posts for statements that are unacceptable for secular public behavior.
+A fully working telegram bot with a text classifier attached to it.